kavishbaghel/sre-bot/README.md

 - **SRE and DevOps teams** who want to reduce mean time to resolution (MTTR) without buying expensive enterprise tooling
 - **Small engineering teams** who cannot afford a dedicated SRE function but need production reliability
 - **Platform engineers** who want to build AI-powered operations tooling on top of a proven open source foundation

-### Why not just use Datadog or PagerDuty?

-Those tools alert you. sre-bot *thinks*.
-It correlates signals across metrics, logs, and traces, reads your runbooks, and tells you the most likely root cause with a confidence score and recommended actions.
-It gets smarter the longer you run it because it learns from your own incident history.

----

 ## Demo